 All medicines have reactions.
 But many people don't feel the symptoms, or they are able to deal with them.
 Ask your pharmacist about the symptoms of each medicine you take.
 Symptoms are also recorded in the information that accompanies your medicine.

-- Usually the advantages of the medicine are more important than any minor reactions.
+- Usually, the advantages of medicine are more important than any minor reactions.

 - Here are some important things to consider:

 - Side effects may go away after you take the medicine for a while.

 If reactions still trouble you and you think about whether you should keep taking the steroid shot for Sinus infection, call your doctor.
 He or she may have the capacity to bring down your measurements or change your medicine.
 Don't suddenly quit taking your medicine unless your doctor instructs you to.